m3tac1ph4r/Notes/DSA_imp/Binary Tree/maximum_sum_of_non_adjacent_nodes.md

 ### Approach(Recursion)
 1. We will use pair for every node i,e **pair<a,b>** a- will indicate sum including that node at that level.
-That is now you can not include root's children and parent. b- will indicate sum excluding that node at that level.
-That is now you can include root's children and parent.
+Now you can not include root's children and parent. b- will indicate sum excluding that node at that level.
+Now you can include root's children and parent.
 2. So there will be two condition
 	1. If we take that node then sum will be ** root->data+lefttreesum(excluding left child of that node) + righttreesum(excluding right child of that node)**
 	2. If we don't take that node then sum will be **max(leftsubtree)+max(rightsubtree)**